AriaTheCurseling/obsidian/Algorithms/Streaming Algorithms.md

+Selection problem
+- we want to select a random element with uniform probability from a stream

-Select random element through random(0, n) == 0, where n is number of seen elements
+Select each element with chance 1/n, replacing previous selection, where n is number of seen elements